-This could possibly have a number of implications for search and information retrieval, and for search engine optimization as well.
+This could have many implications for search and information retrieval, and search engine optimization as well.

-A newly published patent application from Yahoo provides another look at how web pages could be segmented into parts, and provides a number of heuristics, or rules, that a search engine might follow in segmenting the content of a web page, along with a number of examples.
+A newly published patent application from Yahoo provides another look at how web pages could be segmented into parts and provides many heuristics, or rules, that a search engine might follow in segmenting the content of a web page, along with several examples.

 Why Would a Search Engine Use Page Segmentation?

-Consider, for instance, a webpage containing lyrics of a song X, but with links at the bottom of the page to other pages containing fragments from lyrics of other popular songs Y and Z. A search query for Y and Z will match this page, since both Y and Z are mentioned on the page; clearly, however, the page does not contain the information the user is looking for.
+Consider, for instance, a webpage containing lyrics of a song X, but with links at the bottom of the page to other pages containing fragments from lyrics of other popular songs Y and Z. A search query for Y and Z will match this page since both Y and Z are mentioned on the page;, however, the page does not contain the information the user is looking for.

 Similarly, Y and Z may be text in the advertisements appearing on the webpage.

 In another instance, a search for “copyright for company X” ought to return the main legal webpage in the website for company X, and not every page in that website that has a small “copyright” disclaimer at the bottom.

 Terms and phrases that appear in navigation pointing to other pages, in advertisements, and in boilerplate that may appear on every page may not be ideal pages that should appear in search results.
 Likewise, a page that contains those terms may not even be the best choice of pages on a web site for those terms: